Emojis: New list includes a redhead at last

 Finally an emoji for redheads!

-Yes, the new emoji list for 2018 has been published by Emojipedia which will make redheads and more than 150 other emojis available for you to have fun with.
+Yes, the new emoji list for 2018 has been published which will make redheads and more than 150 other emojis available for you to have fun with.

 Hair is a big deal in the new options with options for red hair, curly hair white hair and even one for baldness!